- What is Business Analytics?

 - Tableau – Tableau is the most popular and advanced data visualization tool in the market.
 Story-telling and presenting data insights in a comprehensive way has become one of the trademarks of a competent business analyst.
 It offers a free public version but a paid version is required for those who would like to keep their reports and data confidential.
 Tableau is a great platform to develop customized visualizations in no time, thanks to the drop and drag features.
 Tableau can be easily integrated with most analytical languages and data sources and visualizations created are platform and screen-size independent.
 The downside of Tableau is that it comes with a cost especially for large enterprises and there are no version-control options yet.

-Take advantage of the Business Analytics career opportunities that exist today and explore a career in Business Analytics with our PGP – Data Science and Business Analytics course.1
+Take advantage of the Business Intelligence and Analytics career opportunities that exist today and explore a career in Business Analytics with our PGP – Data Science and Business Analytics course.1